 “The Chief Justice has these two very distinctly different hats,” Coats said.
 “The chief of his own court and continues to do business on the court as one of seven … but in addition, the chief now has the hat of being a chief administrator or executive over the judicial branch.”

 The judicial branch employs roughly 3,900 court and probation employees, comprised of 410 justices, judges and magistrates.
-In fiscal year 2019, the state court system heard over 640,000 cases of all types, and the probation system supervised more than 80,000 adult and juvenile offenders, according to the release.
+In the 2019 fiscal year, the state courts heard over 640,000 cases of all types, and the probation system supervised more than 80,000 adult and juvenile offenders, according to the release.